Skip to Content

 Below is an informative YouTube video on Dormosedan Gel.

-Which is better to give your horse Dormosedan or Acepromazine?
+Which is better for your horse, Dormosedan or Acepromazine?

 It’s difficult to say whether Dormosedan or Acepromazine is a “better” sedative to use on horses, as the effectiveness of these medications can vary depending on the individual horse and the situation.